gheenie/fun-pokemon-battler/README.md

 ## Pokemon

 - Each pokemon should have a name, hit points (health), attack damage, the sound that it makes, and one move. (e.g. 'bite')
-- The default 'type' for each Pokemon will have no strengths or weaknesses.
+- Each pokemon should have a type property which deafults to normal.
+Normal pokemon have no strengths or weaknesses.
 - You should be able to create grass pokemon, water pokemon and fire pokemon.
 - Fire pokemon are strong against grass, and weak against water.
 Grass pokemon are strong against water, and weak against fire.
 Water pokemon are strong against fire and weak against grass.
 - Every pokemon should have a talk method available, which returns its sound.